 Some time ago, I sent out a few letters of apology and made some calls.
-I put aside my feelings, humbled myself and reached out, despite the length of time that has passed.
+I put aside my feelings, humbled myself and reached out despite the length of time that had passed.
 The long and short of the matter is that I received favorable responses from all.
 This was a milestone for me.
-It showed that I had matured (beyond thinking about my own feelings).
+It showed me that I had matured (beyond thinking about my own feelings).

-It is one thing to acknowledge your flaws, but it’s another to carry the burden of hurting or offending others (whether you thought you were right or not).
-Especially those who have passed on into eternity and so – cannot accept an apology.
+It is one thing to acknowledge your flaws, but it’s another to carry the burden of hurting or offending others (whether you thought you were right).
+Especially, if some have passed on and so, cannot accept an apology.

 Maturity Comes at a Cost